imarc/handbook/frontend.markdown

 ## Typography

-The default type size and font for a site should be set on the `html` element.
+The default font-size and font-family for a site can be set on the `body` element.
+To help prevent adjustments of font-size after iOS orientation changes, use `-webkit-text-size-adjust: 100%`.

-    html {
+    body {
         font-family: Arial, Helvetica, serif;
-        font-size: 16px;
+        font-size: 1rem;
+        -webkit-text-size-adjust: 100%;
     }

 Do not set sizes on unclassed markup that typically should be rendered as the default text size.
 This includes `p`, `li`, `div`, `td`, `a`.

-Aside from the initial `html` font-size declaration, use `rem` (root relative) units to set type size.
-With 16px as a base size: 1rem = 16px; 1.25rem = 20px; 2rem = 32px.
-Leading, or `line-height`, should be a unitless measure.
+With 1rem as a base size: 1rem = 16px; 1.25rem = 20px; 2rem = 32px.
+Leading, or `line-height`, should be a unitless measure (e.g. `line-height: 1.5`)

-    h1 {
-        font-size: 2.5rem;
-        line-height: 1.3;
-        margin-bottom: 1.25rem;
-    }

 ### Font Stacks

 Specify font families using font stacks.
-This provides appropriate fall-back fonts to handle when a specified font may not be available.
+This provides appropriate fall-back choices to user agents.

 Default **serif** font stack: